QubesOS/qubes-doc/developer/debugging/windows-debugging.rst

 ----------------------------------

-You will need to create a :external:doc:`custom libvirt config <libvirt>` for the target VM.
+You will need to create a :doc:`custom libvirt config <core-admin:libvirt>` for the target VM.
 The following assumes the target VM is named ``target-vm``.

 - Edit ``/usr/share/qubes/templates/libvirt/xen.xml`` to prepare our custom config to override just the NIC part of the global template: